LaunchAcademy/my-pretty-unicorn-collector-usestate/README.md

 Let's create our very own unicorn app, where we can see a list of unicorns, add new unicorns to our list, and go to individual unicorn show pages.

 ## Part 1
 Right now, we can't see any of the unicorns from our server on the page.
 Let's change that with a fetch request.
+Make sure that the `UnicornPageContainer` is the top level component until we add in react router.

-* Create a `UnicornIndexContainer` that will house the list of unicorns we wish to show.
+* The `UnicornIndexContainer` will house the list of unicorns we wish to show.
 * Add a fetch in `useEffect` of the `UnicornIndexContainer`, so that we can load up unicorns from our server!
 * After receiving the unicorns in the  of our fetch, ensure that they display on the page correctly within `UnicornTile` components. `UnicornTile` components should only show the names of unicorns.